Happy Lunar New Year - Teaching English in Asia During Holidays

 Teach English in Vietnam TEFL

-The Lunar New Year is also celebrated in such countries as South Korea, Malaysia, Indonesia, and Thailand.
+The Lunar New Year is also celebrated in such countries as South Korea, Malaysia, Singapore, Indonesia, and Thailand.
 Many of these nations represent some of the best job markets and most exciting destinations in the world for English teachers.
-Indeed, in most East Asian countries, English teachers can expect to make enough to save 30%-50% of their salary after expenses, and in some countries schools will also provide free housing and/or free airfare from the teacher’s home country.
-Read more about some of these nations in Top 5 Countries to Make the Most Money Teaching English Overseas.
+Indeed, in most East Asian countries, English teachers can expect to make enough to save 30%-50% of their salary after expenses, and in some countries, schools will also provide free housing and/or free airfare from the teacher’s home country.
+Discover more about some of these nations in Top 5 Countries to Make the Most Money Teaching English Overseas.

 Posted In: , , , , ,